 Our pedagogy - a constant work in progress

-We work in the Emerging Curriculum, where the learning process is guided by both children and educators.
+We work with an Emergent Curriculum, where the learning process is guided by both children and educators.
 Through this learning process we also look at the results of the children, so they can easily transfer to/from Green School and can adapt to a new environment.
 A fourth grade Green School graduate will be able to adapt to the 5th grade in another school.

 In Green School we are educating in Romanian and English, using the language animation technique, children also learn the languages of the community: Romanian, Hungarian, German.

-The learning process happens mostly outdoor, the children can choose to eat and sleep outdoor also.
-The children learn form the nature, play around, learn values, attitudes, behaviors and also relevant skills and knowledge.
+The learning process happens mostly outdoors, where children can choose to eat and sleep as well.
+The children learn form the nature, play around, learn values, attitudes, behaviours and also relevant skills and knowledge.
 In Green School the children learn the value of a good education while childHOODing and having authentic learning experiences.